WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WHEN AND WHERE WILL THE CULTURAL EVENTS BE HELD?

-During MOMH, communities throughout Southwest Virginia will present over 100 cultural events for visitors to enjoy such as community meals, guided hikes, museum galley exhibits, artisan demonstrations, jam sessions and many more.
+Communities through Southwest Virginia present over 100 cultural events for visitors to enjoy such as community meals, guided hikes, museum galley exhibits, artisan demonstrations, jam sessions and many more.
 The cultural events allow attendees to connect with the communities in the region in an unforgettable way.
 Cultural events will be offered at various times every day of the Mountains of Music Homecoming.
-A searchable schedule of cultural events will be posted on the website as they are developed.
+The cultural events can be found online at http://mtnsofmusic.com/schedule-2017.

 ARE THE CULTURAL EVENTS FREE OR DO THEY CHARGE ADMISSION?